Zainab Abdulkadir Kure: Life

 Kure obtained a BSc in Political Science from Ahmadu Bello University, Zaria in 1984.

-She worked as a Civil Servant in Niger State before running for senate, and rose to the position of permanent secretary.
+She worked as a civil servant in Niger State before running for senate, and rose to the position of permanent secretary.
 Her husband Abdulkadir Kure was Governor of Niger State from 29 May 1999 to 29 May 2007.

-As the First Lady in 2000 she introduced an empowerment Program tagged "Project YES" Youth Employment Scheme which targeted Women and Youths as they were trained in various skills and vocation and given a start up pack.
+As the First Lady in 2000, she introduced an empowerment program tagged "Project YES" Youth Employment Scheme, which targeted women and youths as they were trained in various skills and vocation and given a start-up pack.

-After being elected she was appointed to committees on National Planning, Capital Markets and Agriculture.
+After being elected she was appointed to committees on national planning, capital markets and agriculture.

-In a mid-term evaluation of Senators in May 2009, ThisDay noted that she had sponsored the National Grazing Reserves Establishment and Development Commission Bill, 2008 and the National Poverty Eradication Commission Bill, 2008.
+In a mid-term evaluation of senators in May 2009, the newspaper This Day noted that she had sponsored the National Grazing Reserves Establishment and Development Commission Bill, 2008 and the National Poverty Eradication Commission Bill, 2008.
 The newspaper said she had contributed to debates in plenary, and was focused in committee work.

-In 2011, kure advocated for the inclusion of more Women in both appointed and elective positions in Niger State.
+In 2011, Kure advocated for the inclusion of more women in both appointed and elective positions in Niger State.

-In September 2018, Senator David Mark was a Presidential candidate and he appointed Kure as his campaign manager.
+In September 2018, Senator David Mark appointed Kure as campaign manager for his run for president.

-In 2012, kure was among the 149 candidate who were shortlisted for National Honors award hosted by the then President of Nigeria Dr Goodluck Jonathan Ebele.
+In 2012, Kure was among 149 candidates shortlisted for National Honors award hosted by the then President of Nigeria Dr Goodluck Jonathan.